 The Christopher Knight Tafton Club Chair was the same quality construction and materials as another high scorer.
 The seat cushion was one of the most comfortable we tested.
 Where many chairs we tested used a single solid piece of foam for the cushion, the Tafton Club felt as though it used a pillow top on top of the foam for a more cushioned, yet still supportive, sit.
 The linen upholstery is very soft while still being durable, and all the upholstery seams and edges were finished excellently.
 The nailhead trim appealed to some testers and was disliked by others, but despite personal preference, it matched the wingback design perfectly.

 The Porthos Hayes Rocker is a unique chair that stood out from the rest for its marriage of classic rocking chair function and mid-century design.
 Adapting the wooden frame of an iconic mid-century occasional, the Porthos adds a curved bottom rail and gently curves the armrests to create a functional and familiar rocking chair.
 We had no concerns regarding the stability of the Porthos.
-It has a wide stance and the rocker never threatened to over tilt.
-It's balanced well enough that you can maintain a gentle rock with very subtle upper body motion.
+It has a wide stance, and the rocker never threatened to over tilt.
+It's balanced well enough to maintain a gentle rock with very subtle upper body motion.
 The dimensions of the Porthos also make it stand out.
-At 23.5 inches, the seat width was one of the wider chairs we tested and make it a great option for those seeking a roomier option.
-The armrests are at a great height for a relaxed pose, even if they are a touch narrow perhaps.
+At 23.5 inches, the seat width was one of the wider chairs we tested and is a great option for those seeking a roomier chair.
+The armrests are at a great height for a relaxed pose, even if they are a touch narrow.

-The Porthos took a bit of work to assemble and could benefit from having an extra hand at a few key moments.
-The wood is a nice warm tint with a clean, natural finish.
-We did notice a few scuffs at the pre-assembled joints where it looked like perhaps things had been forced together.
-The fabric on the Porthos recalls denim and is a great texture for this chair.
-There is a nice spring in the seat cushion, but unfortunately, a bit of lumpiness between the center of the seat and the cross rails under the knee.
-Overall, it's noticeable that it isn't the highest quality internal support system.
-On the backrest too, we could feel the difference between the softer center of the backrest and the harder perimeter where the wood frame comes into play.
+The assembly process takes quite some effort; it's beneficial to have an extra hand at a few key moments.
+The wood features a nice warm tint with a clean, natural finish, but we noticed a few scuffs at the pre-assembled joints where (judging by the looks) it quite possibly had been forced together.
+The fabric recalls denim and offers a great texture for this accent chair.
+Despite the nice spring in the seat cushion, it unfortunately had a bit of lumpiness between the center of the seat and the cross rails under the knee.
+Overall, the Porthos doesn't offer the highest quality internal support system.
+We could also feel the difference between the softer center of the backrest and the harder perimeter where the wood frame comes into play.

-Our testers' biggest issues with the Sauder were its lack of comfort and low profile.
-It was the lowest seat we tested, with the cushion only 15.5 inches above ground.
-This could be problematic for anyone with knee or back issues and the Sauder could be considered at below standard height.
-The backrest was also quite low and for long periods of sitting, we lamented not having any support for our upper back.
-The pose is very much in the lounge-style and supports a relaxed seating position over an upright one.
-The cushion is nice and has evenly distributed support but will likely be too firm for long sessions.
-Overall, it's an excellent style choice in a stable frame but likely won't be enjoyed for longer than an occasional passing sit.
+Our main gripes were the lack of comfort and the low profile.
+Of all the models, this one had the lowest seat, with the cushion only 15.5 inches above the ground.
+This is below standard height, and those with knee or back issues may find it problematic.
+The backrest was also low, and we lamented not having any support for our upper back during long periods of sitting.
+The pose is very much lounge-style and supports a relaxed seating position over an upright one.
+Although we found the cushion nice with evenly distributed support, it will likely be too firm for long sessions.
+Overall, the Sauder is an excellent style choice in a stable frame but not likely to be enjoyed for longer than an occasional passing sit.